How to Use Brown in Your Interior30th January 2020

 Scandinavian Bellewood mural wallpaper depicts a peaceful Scandinavian forest scene.
 The warm browns and pink tones represent the softness of the forest light at dawn.
 It's eye-catching and brings the wonders of the great outdoors inside.

 A contemporary interior can be created around murals by keeping it simple in monochrome.
 Loft White Paint for the surrounding walls and finishings keeps the focus on the main event.

-A touch of metallic could alternatively be added with a Bastian side table.
+A touch of metallic could alternatively be added with a Sundance coffee table.
 The golden tones complement any brown feature wall.